pacav69/homebrew-homebrew-caskroom-offline-installer/README.md

 local.apps
 local.formulas

-open a terminal on the external drive in the hboffline directory and run the following:
+open a terminal on the external drive in the 'hboffline' directory and run the following:

 use ./copycache.sh